 • $r_f$: risk-free rate

-• $N$: number of risky assets, in total $N+1$ assets (with risk-free asset)
+• $N$: number of risky assets (total $N+1$ assets including the risk-free asset)

-• $W_{rf}$: weight of risk-free asset, $W_{rf} = 1 - \sum_{i=1}^N W_i$
+• $W_{rf}$: weight of the risk-free asset, $W_{rf} = 1 - \sum_{i=1}^N W_i$

 The problem:

-\[\begin{align*} \min_{W} \quad & \frac{1}{2} W^T V W \\ \text{s.t.} \quad & W^T \mu + (1 - W^T \boldsymbol{1}) r_f= E[\tilde r_p] \end{align*}\]
+\[\begin{align*} \min_{W} \quad & \frac{1}{2} W^T V W \\ \text{s.t.} \quad & W^T \mu + (1 - W^T \boldsymbol{1}) r_f = E[\tilde r_p] \end{align*}\]

 where $E[\tilde r_p]$ is the expected return of the portfolio, and $\boldsymbol{1}$ is a vector of ones.
-The first term in the objective function is the variance of the portfolio, and the second term is the expected return of the portfolio.
-The constraint is that the expected return of the portfolio must be equal to a certain level.
+The first term in the objective is the portfolio variance; the constraint ensures the expected return matches the target.

 Lagrangian: